webgme/webgme-cwl/docs/Introduction/domain.rst

    Main building blocks of the model language of common workflow language

-In a nutshell, the goal of the CWL language is to allow the description of repretable command executions with proper environment setting.
+In a nutshell, the goal of the CWL language is to allow the description of repeatable command executions with proper environment setting.
 To achieve this there is only a few basic concepts that needs to be understood:

 - **Step** is the atomic element that describes the execution of a command.
 It is capable of describing a command on the hosting machine or an execution in a virtualized environment (like docker).
-- **Workflow** is the main container that describe a set of *steps* to be executed.
+- **Workflow** is the main container that describes a set of *steps* to be executed.
 - **Inputs** and **Outputs** are defining the artifacts that are used during the exectution of a *step* or *workflow*.
 These artifatcs can be varied, but the main ones are files and directories.
 While the CWL language differentiates